Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 > Finding the right level of abstraction is an art in of itself.
 Too high and the classes will start to appear as just layers of indirection.
-Making it hard to get any context when debugging and there is a ton more boilerplate.
+Making it hard to get any context when debugging.
+Plus there is a ton more boilerplate to sift through.
 Too low and the classes will begin to become tightly coupled to the implementation.
 Making any change of the class very difficult, tedious, and slow.